simvue-io/docs/docs/examples/moose.md

   ![The Simvue run UI showing three runs, corresponding to the Copper, Steel and Ceramic mugs.](images/moose_runs.png){ width="1000" }
 </figure>

-if we click on this run for the Ceramic mug, we can go through each of the tabs at the top to check that all of the information from the run has been stored as expected.
+if we click on the run for the Ceramic mug, we can go through each of the tabs at the top to check that all of the information from the run has been stored as expected.
 For example:

 - Description says 'A simulation to model the transfer of heat through a coffee cup filled with hot liquid.'
 - Metadata contains the information we parsed from the MOOSE header, such as the MOOSE version, libmesh version etc
-- Artifacts contains the MOOSE file in the Inputs folder, and the `mug_thermal.e` exodus file for viewing in Paraview
+- Artifacts contains the MOOSE file in the Inputs folder, and the `mug_thermal.e` exodus file for viewing in Paraview in the Outputs folder
 - Metrics contains three graphs, for the maximum, minimum and average temperatures of the handle
 - Events contains each step which was performed, and whether the step converged successfully
 - Alerts contains the alerts we defined for the temperature of the handle and for non converging errors, and the alerts are all normal